bidurbabu/react_clock/README.md

   - npm run eject
 - To Do
   - Display Multiple clocks with different time zone (done)
-  - Display Analog Clock using some graphics
+  - Display Analog Clock using some graphics (done)
   - Display Multiple Analog Clocks